iairu/notesort/README.md

    - Calculate and display metrics including precision, recall, and F1 score for the top label.
    - Calculate and display overall metrics for all labels.
    - Show the percentage of correct and incorrect predictions.
+   - Calculate and display the percentage distribution of predicted labels.
+   Launch command: `py distilbert_validate.py`

 3. Review the output, which will include:
    - A list of mistakes (if any) showing the text, predicted label, and correct label.